A Historical Look at Marriage

 Ultimately, a decision from the United States Court of Appeals for the Ninth Circuit was issued that held that the term "spouse" refers to an opposite-sex partner for the purposes of immigration law and that this definition meets rational basis review.

 Zablocki v.
 Redhail

 In 1978, the United States Supreme Court declared marriage to be "of fundamental importance to all individuals".
 The court described marriage as "one of the 'basic civil rights of man'" and "the most important relation in life."
 The court also noted that "the right to marry is part of the fundamental 'right to privacy'" in the U.S. Constitution.

 Turner v.
 Safley

 Over time, restrictions on marriage have become more and more suspect.
-IN 1987, the last time the Unites States Supreme Court considered the claim of a group of Americans about restriction on their right to marry, the Court articulated four attributes of marriage common to this group and all other Americans.
+In 1987, the last time the Supreme Court of the United States prior to the DOMA and Prop 8 cases in 2013, considered the claim of a group of Americans about restriction on their right to marry, the Court articulated four attributes of marriage common to this group and all other Americans.
 These attributes are:

 Looking at these attributes of marriage, the Court decided that these Americans - incarcerated prisoners - shared with other Americans the freedom to marry.
 Because prisoners, too, can enter into a marriage with these characteristics, the Court invalidated Missouri's' virtually complete ban on marriages of prison inmates.
 Turner v.
 Safley, 482 U.S. 78, 94 (1987).